achambaz/tlride/_book/abcd.md

 (AY)}{\Exp_{P_{0}} (A)} - \frac{\Exp_{P_{0}} ((1-A)Y)}{\Exp_{P_{0}} (1-A)}\\&=
 \Exp_{P_{0}} (Y | A=1) - \Exp_{P_{0}} (Y | A=0).\end{align*}

-We seize  this opportunity  to demonstrate numerically  the obvious  fact that
+We seize  this opportunity  to demonstrate numerically  that
 $\psi_{n}^{a}$  *does   not*  estimate  $\Psi(P_{0})$  because,   in  general,
 $\Psi(P_{0})$  and $\Phi(P_{0})$  differ.
 This  is apparent  in the  following alternative expression of $\Phi(P_{0})$: